iot-salzburg/gpu-jupyter/README.md

 #### Update Docker-Stack

 The [docker-stacks](https://github.com/jupyter/docker-stacks) are used as  a submodule within `.build/docker-stacks`.
-Per default, the head of the commit is reset to a stable commit.
+Per default, the head of the commit is reset to a commit on which `gpu-jupyter` runs stable.
 To update the generated Dockerfile to a specific commit, run:

 ```bash
 ./generate_Dockerfile.sh --commit c1c32938438151c7e2a22b5aa338caba2ec01da2
 ```

-To update the generated Dockerfile to the commit, run:
+To update the generated Dockerfile to the latest commit, run:

 ```bash
 ./generate_Dockerfile.sh --commit latest